 Director of NASA Dryden Flight Research Center

 Born in LeMars, Iowa, Kevin Petersen began a distinguished career with NASA as a co-op student at Dryden in 1971, while a student in aerospace engineering at Iowa State.
 Petersen earned an MS degree from UCLA in 1976, specializing in control systems and gained early recognition at Dryden in the areas of flight dynamics, controls, and flight systems.
 He worked as a research engineer on the F-8 Digital Fly-By-Wire, Highly Maneuverable Aircraft Technology, and X-29A Forward Swept Wing experimental aircraft programs.
 He has received many awards for his distinguished service, including NASA’s Exceptional Engineering Medal in 1985, the Exceptional Service Medal in 1987, and the Outstanding Leadership Medal in 2000.
-Petersen was named Director of the NASA Dryden Flight Research Center in 1999.
+Petersen was named Director of the NASA Dryden Flight Research Center in 1999, where he served until his retirement from NASA in 2009.

 Bion L. Pierson